jboesen/clustersight/clustersight/README.md

-# Clustering Explorer
+# ClusterSight
-The Clustering Explorer allows users to interactively analyze which factors in a dataset are most associated with clusters.
+The ClusterSight library allows users to interactively analyze which factors in a dataset are most associated with clusters.
 Users can lasso points of interest in a 2D plot of the data, which is created using Principal Component Analysis (PCA) for dimensionality reduction.
 The tool provides three modes of analysis: 'table', 'histogram', and 'explainer'.

 ## Usage
 ### Create Lasso Tool